uradarshagmailcom/adarsha/README.md

 #Simple Python Programs

-A collection of basic Python programs for beginners.
+A collection of basic Python programs.

 #Programs
 1. Basic Mathematical Operations: Takes two numbers as input and performs addition, subtraction, multiplication, and division.